QuestPDF/QuestPDF-Documentation/docs/api-reference/page.md

 ## Page settings

-It is possible to put pages of various settings within the single document.
-Please notice that the example below declares two consecutive page sizes (A4 and A3) with various margin values:
+It is possible to create a document containing pages having different settings.
+For example, the following code inserts an A4 page followed by an A3 page, both with different margins:

 ```csharp{10-13,21-24}
 public class StandardReport : IDocument